EURAC-EEBgroup/smellscapy/docs/quick_start/index.md

 This page provides a quick star guide of the core features of the SmellscaPy package to help you get started quickly.
-For a more detailed discussion of advanced functionalities — including step-by-step workflows, practical examples, and best practices — please refer to the **[Tutorials](../tutorials/index.md)** section.
+For a more detailed discussion of functionalities and practical examples please refer to the **[Tutorials](../tutorials/index.md)** section.

 ## **Installation**
 You can install **SmellscaPy** from PyPI using `pip`: